 Predicted optimal conditions were determined using "Numerical Optimisation" toolbox of the Design Expert software.
 Two optimal conditions were tested.
-The first was for finding the optimum growth under the range of factors employed whilst the second was to predict the optimum growth at the highest acrylamide concentration tolerable, which was 0.7 g/L. The predicted value of the dependent variable for both sets of design experiment were suggested with different combinations of the parameter value.
-Table 7 shows the solutions for the verification of the first predicted model.
+The first was for finding the optimum growth under the range of factors employed whilst the second was to predict the optimum growth at the highest acrylamide concentration tolerable, which was 1 g/L. The predicted value of the dependent variable for both sets of design experiment were suggested with different combinations of the parameter value.
+Table 8 shows the solutions for the verification of the first predicted model.
+The model predicted the maximum growth of 12.055 Log CFU/mL (95% C.I. from 11.550 to 12.593) which was verified through experimental result with a growth of 12.908 Log CFU/mL (12.744 to 13.072) with the actual results were near to the predicted values but was significantly higher than the predicted values.